GabrielPeresBernes/Huntweb-NodeJS/README.md

 Back-End application inspired by [Product Hunt](https://www.producthunt.com/) made with Node.js, Express and MongoDB

-The purpose of this application is to practice the concepts of Node.js taught in the [Rocketseat](https://rocketseat.com.br/) free course.
+The purpose of this application is to practice the concepts of Node.js as seen in the [Rocketseat](https://rocketseat.com.br/) free course.

 ## Runing it localy